OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 Potential lift coefficient for unsteady aerodynamics. ``TFinKp`` is used to calculate the potential flow contribution to the unsteady aerodynamic force on the tail fin.

 ``TFinSigma``
-Tail fin emperical constants characterizing the decay of separation functions used in the unsteady aerodynamic model.
+Tail fin empirical constants characterizing the decay of separation functions used in the unsteady aerodynamic model.
 The separation functions and their dependence on ``TFinSigma`` are described in :numref:`TF-aerotheory`.

 ``TFinAStar``